Samstiles/friendly-validator.js/README.md

 The goal of this library is:

 - to be able to toss some form data (JSON key/value pairs) into a validate() function where you specify some simple rules (isEmail, isPhone, isCreditCard)
-- IF there are NO errors: to return false, so we can do the simple and familiar `if (!err)` syntax
 - IF there are errors: to have it return a big list of plain-english errors that you can send back to the clientside, and output immediately, **without** having to write logic to convert "programmer errors" into "user friendly errors".
+- IF there are NO errors: to return false, so we can do the simple and familiar `if (err) doSomeErrorThing()` syntax

 ###Proposed Implementation 1:
 ***